hazelcast/hazelcast-code-samples/near-cache/fraud-detection/README.md

 #### Starting a client with near-caching

-Once the grid is up and running, use this command to run the client with a near-cache:
+Once the grid is up and running, use this command to run the client with a Near Cache:

 ```
 java -jar fraud-detection-client-with/target/fraud-detection-client-with.jar